SaltyLeo/telepot/README.md

 # telepot - Python framework for Telegram Bot API

+# This fork is updated to Bot API 5.0
 ## The original owner is no longer maintaining this library.

 This fork provides additional features that are missing in the last telepot update.